ViratDhoot/SKILLLAB__PROR-2026-STOPPABLE/README.md

 ## 11.5 Budget Reflection

-If your cost is too high, what can be simplified, removed, substituted, or shared?
+The cost of the project is already low due to the use of available components.

-**Response:**
+If further reduction is needed, extra LEDs and buzzers can be minimized, and shared lab components can be reused.

 ---